manymoments/manymoments.github.io/_posts/2022-12-12-what-about-validity.md

 Note that [Cachin,  Guerraoui, Rodrigues, 2011](https://www.distributedprogramming.net) called this problem *Strong Validity* but we choose to use a more explicit name here to avoid overloading the term *strong*.

-It is interesting to note that this variation does not suffer from stronger lower bounds than regular consensus.
+Note that this variation does not suffer from stronger lower bounds than regular consensus.
 See exercise 5.11 in [CGR11](https://www.distributedprogramming.net) for how to solve consensus with honest-input-or-default validity.
 In a nutshll, this is done again via a reduction to consensus with external validity (where the validity condition is that at least $f+1$ parties sent this input).

 ### Majority validity and advantaged validity